Lisa

 How to Pronounce Lisa

 Our model has identified 4 different pronunciations for the name Lisa.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 73.9% confident that Lisa is pronounced as LEE-suh.
-The next most likely pronunciation is LIH-suh, at 8.7% confidence.
+Our model is 73.9% confident that Lisa is pronounced as LEE-suh, which has 2 syllables.
+The next most likely pronunciation is LEE-zuh, at 8.7% confidence, with 2 syllables.

 2